WOSPM/awesome-oss-maintainers-tools-list/README.md

 - [Hackernoon](https://hackernoon.com/) - An Independent Tech Media Site.
 - [Hacker News](https://news.ycombinator.com/) - website focusing on computer science and entrepreneurship.
 - [Open Source on Reddit](https://www.reddit.com/r/opensource/) - A subreddit for everything open source related.
+- [Up For Grabs](https://up-for-grabs.net/) - A list of projects which have curated tasks specifically for new contributors.
+- [CodeTriage](https://www.codetriage.com/) - A communutiy tool to gather maintainers and possible contributors.
+- [First Timers Only](https://www.firsttimersonly.com/) - A community tool for listing very easy issues to get the first timers to the project.
+- [24 Pull Requests](https://24pullrequests.com/) - The site suggests open projects, highlights tickets that are good for new contributors.
+- [](https://fixme.ossn.club/projects) - FixMe is an opensource platform maintained by the Open Source Students Network affiliated to Mozilla.